 Georgetown's Party in the Park

 Celebrate summertime with live music, food and drinks during Georgetown, KY’s Party in the Park concert series.
-Downtown Georgetown’s Royal Spring Park invites the public on Saturday, June 29 for a fun and free evening featuring the fun-loving Rocksteady band.
+Downtown Georgetown’s Royal Spring Park invites the public on Saturday, June 29 for a fun and free evening featuring the talented Usual Suspects band.
 The party starts at 7pm and ends when the crowd goes quiet.

 For more information call (502) 863-2547 or visit georgetownky.com